Get exclusive member benefits & effect social change. Join Today

 To treat epiglottitis your doctor will first want to make sure that you’re able to breathe.
 This is usually done by administering oxygen using a mask or breathing tube.
 If you have epiglottitis as a result of an infection, antibiotics will be prescribed.

-If your child has inhaled a foreign object, it’s best to seek medical attention.
-According to the Mayo Clinic, the American Red Cross recommends that you administer five strong, but not painful, blows to the back, below the shoulder blades (MayoClinic).
-If you don’t feel comfortable doing this or would like to try a dual approach, the Heimlich maneuver may also be used.
-This technique allows you to dislodge the obstruction by:
+If your child has inhaled a foreign object, and cannot cough, speak, or breathe, call 911.
+In the meantime, the American Red Cross recommends that you administer five strong, but not painful, blows to the back, below the shoulder blades with the heel of your hand.
+Then, give five abdominal thrusts, also called the Heimlich maneuver.
+Do this by:

-This is typically repeated five times.
-You can alternate between back blows and the Heimlich maneuver to try to remove the obstruction while you wait for emergency assistance.
+Alternate between five back blows and five abdominal thrusts to try to remove the obstruction while you wait for emergency assistance.

 Written by: Carmella Wint